 </div>

-Through these structured tags, you can decompose complex pages into modular components, making the internal blank control of each component simpler and more centralized.
+By these structured tags, you can decompose complex pages into modular components, making the control of whitespace within each component simpler and more centralized.

-HTML structure indentation:Maintain the standard HTML indentation habit.
-For example, nested
+HTML Structure Indentation:Maintain standard HTML indentation habits.
+For example, nested,

-{%- %}to control the output of complex navigation.Aligning the tag attributes:If a tag has multiple attributes, consider placing each attribute on a new line and aligning it to improve readability, especially when the attribute values are long.
+{%- %}to control the output of complex navigation.alignment of tag attributes:If a tag has multiple attributes, consider placing each attribute on a new line and aligning it to improve readability, especially when the attribute value is long.

 <img src="{{ item.Logo }}" alt="{{ item.Alt }}" class="lazyload" data-src="{{ item.LazyLoadSrc }}" />